UTS-eResearch/data_directory_cataloger/USAGE.md

 This short script can save a lot of time by writing a README.yaml file into each of the immediate subdirectories of a top level directory.
 The text of the README.yaml file that will be written is in the script.
 You need to edit it to change the text.
+Read the script.

-    $ ./write_readmes.py top_level-directory
+    $ ./write_readmes.py top_level-directory [-t | --test]

 ## How to run the DDC Program